kamathhrishi/openbb_formd_filings/README.md

 # Form D Analytics Hub

 A FastAPI-based analytics dashboard for SEC Form D private placement filings, designed to integrate with OpenBB Workspace.
+This dashboard is based on the data source streamed on https://themarketcast.ai/.

 ## Overview